Step 1: Controlling Tank by Subscribing to the Joy Topic

 - AISTSimulator

-For “Labo1”, you can use Floor or any other environment model.
+“Labo1” can be Floor or another environment model.

 Let’s run the simulation.

-If the Choreonoid version joy node has been activated, you should be able to control the Tank robot with the connected gamepad.
-This is achieved by the controller subscribing to the status of the gamepad that the joy node publishes as a joy topic.
+If Choreonoid Version Joy Node is running, you should be able to control the Tank robot with the connected gamepad.
+This is achieved by the controller subscribing to the gamepad state that the Joy node publishes as a Joy topic.

-If it is a standard gamepad that is supported by Choreonoid, the left analog stick can be used to move the chassis (crawler) forward, backward, and turn left and right.
-The right analog stick can also be used to rotate the turret and barrel.
+With a standard gamepad supported by Choreonoid, the left analog stick controls the chassis (crawler) forward/backward movement and left/right turning.
+The right analog stick controls turret and barrel rotation.

-While the simulation is running, let’s check the connection status of the joy topic.
+While the simulation is running, let’s check the Joy topic connection status.

-First, let’s run the following command again, which we tried in Checking the joy topic .
+First, run the command we tried in Checking the Joy Topic again:

 rostopic info /joy

-The “Subscribers” field, which was “None” earlier, should now look like this.
+The Subscribers field, which was previously “None”, should now show:

 Subscribers: